NCIEVS/evsrestapi-client-SDK/README.md

 - Find concepts by search term (using type=OR)
 - Find concepts by search term (with highlights)
 - Find concepts by property
+- Find all subsets
+- Find subset by code
+- Find subset members by subset code

 All of the tutorials use an environment variable for the API URL of the deployment: